bernard357/spark-plumbery/README.md

 # Plumby, a chat assistant for smart Ops

 Plumby is your chat assistant for the preparation and the delivery of amazing demonstrations related to cloud orchestration.
-For example, ask plumby to deploy a Hadoop cluster, and in response you will get web links to access the ready-to-use HDFS and YARN consoles created for you.
-Or pick-up any other template from [the plumbery library](http://github.com/bernard357/plumbery-contrib), such as [the Puppet demonstration](http://github.com/bernard357/plumbery-contrib/fittings/devops/puppet).
+For example, ask plumby to [deploy a Hadoop cluster])(https://github.com/bernard357/plumbery-contrib/tree/master/fittings/analytics/hadoop-cluster), and in response you will get web links to access the ready-to-use HDFS and YARN consoles created for you.
+Or pick-up any other template from [the plumbery library](https://github.com/bernard357/plumbery-contrib/tree/master/fittings), such as [the Puppet demonstration](http://github.com/bernard357/plumbery-contrib/fittings/devops/puppet).

 Plumby is a software robot (a bot) that relies on Cisco Spark for its main user interface.
 In the backgound, plumby interacts with the CloudControl API from Dimension Data to deploy, refresh and kill resources on the Managed Cloud Platform.